pimpi7/mr_project/README.md

   - Add grippers to Francesco_Test DONE✔️
   - Add RCM Costraint to Francesco_Test DONE✔️
 - Gabriel:
-  - Insert chest phantom in the scene
+  - Insert chest phantom in the scene DONE✔️
-  - Add the ECM camera to Francesco_Test
+  - Add the ECM camera to Francesco_Test DONE✔️